fkyprianou/deved-platform/content/blog/en/receive-an-sms-with-python-dr.md

 ---
-title: Receive an SMS with Python
+title: How to Receive SMS Messages in Python with the Vonage API
-description: In this post, we'll show you how to receive SMS messages on your Nexmo virtual number with Python and the Flask framework.
+description: Find out how to receive inbound SMS messages in Python using the Vonage API.
+Learn more in this tutorial from Vonage Developer.
 thumbnail: /content/blog/receive-an-sms-with-python-dr/Receive-an-SMS-with-Python.png
 author: marklewin
 published: true